dfuentes77/dfuentes77/README.md

 - _Auto-scaling_, _auto-failover_, **RDS Aurora MySQL** clusters using Rails Multi-database support, with **Redshift** Datawarehouse
 - Comprehensive **Datadog** observability using Ruby APM, Tracing, Profiling, Monitors, Synthetics, and Datadog logs integration to get full visibility

+My key principles:
+- Keep it Simple
+- Configure to rapidly scale, only when needed
+- Pay only for what you actually need and use
+- Low maintenance, limited yaml configuration necessary
+- Focus on optimizing the feedback loop and speeding up the deployment pipelines
+- Unblock development so that product enhancements get out faster and more reliably

 I’m currently **open to new roles** where I can bring my expertise in infrastructure, DevOps, CI/CD automation, AWS architecture, and system reliability to help teams ship faster, scale smarter, and operate more securely.

 On this page, you’ll find a few highlights of my work.
 If you’re interested in what I can help build for your company — whether it’s simplifying infrastructure, improving reliability, or scaling operations — feel free to reach out.
 I’d be happy to walk you through my work and discuss how I can contribute to your team’s goals.